goblinhack/c-plus-plus-nested-template-example/README.md

 # c-plus-plus-nested-template-example
-Place holder for a useful snippet, a I invariably always struggle to get this syntax correct.
+Place holder for a useful snippet, I invariably always struggle to get this syntax correct.
 Hope it helps someone else.

 ```C++